There is just something about Morse code that sticks with us and has made it a phenomenon in its own right.

 The possible code is fast and hard to make out, but some believe it spells out “JL,” John Lennon’s initials.

 However, other people believe it is just nonsense gibberish or just a result of mellotron used to make flute-like instrumentals.

-Kraftwerk's single Radioactivity was released in 1975 and became a #1 hit in France.
+Kraftwerk’s single Radioactivity was released in 1975 and became the #1 hit in France.